9nee/r/immergrok-changelog.md

   - This of course comes with one or two minor things like the textbox not being automatically focused, but this is better than what we had (which was fucking nothing)
 - Renamed github1.css to migobote-stylesheet.css and cleaned it up of a bunch of filth
 - Removed a shit ton of JavaScript/CSS backups we had for no reason.
 For the love of fuck, we use git, we already have those backups by default.

+### I *haven't* touched

+Most of the XaeModules-modules are intact, completely.
+Even I'm scared of them for now.
+So: BetterPms, BetterPlaylist, customSettingsModal, customUserlist, moreLayoutOptions and soundNotifications.

+I'll fix them if they break, but they're each a whole dev cycle on their own to fix and keep up to standard..

 ---